pmilet/playback/README.md

 An Asp.Net Core middleware library for recording http requests and replaying them by means of the recorded playback identifier

 ### Purpose
-Record http requests in your production environment and replay them locally in your localhost by refering to the recorded playback id.
+Record http requests in any environment to replay them from anywhere and anytime.
-The playback ids are easy to use as regression tests or even load tests for testing the api under development.
+Normally used for unit, integration, regresion or load tests.

 ### How to Setup